mending-dev/.github/profile/README.md

 ---

-🌟 **Mending Development** – bringing modern Minecraft gameplay to your server.
+🌟 **mending.dev** – bringing modern Minecraft gameplay to your server.